On the Parameterized Complexity of Learning First-Order Logic: Fixed-parameter Tractable Learning

 We now consider the \(i\)-th step of the algorithm.
 Let \(G^i\) be the current graph and \(\Gamma^i\) be the set of critical examples in the \(i\)-th step.
-In the following two lemmas, we strategically limit the search space for the parameters such that in each step the error increases only by \(\frac{\epsilon}{s}\).
-The next lemma shows that there is a small set~\(X\) of neighbourhood centres such that most of the conflicts can be attended by nodes from \(\neighb{4r+2}{G^i}{X}\). \begin{lemma} There is a set \(X \subseteq V(G^i)\) of size \(\abs{X} \leq \frac{k \ell s}{\epsilon}\) such that where \(\Gamma^i(u)\) is the set of critical tuples in \(G^i\) that are affected by \(u\) and \(\Gamma\) is the set of critical tuples in the original graph \(G\).
+In the following two lemmas, we strategically limit the search space for the parameters such that in each step, the error increases only by \(\frac{\epsilon}{s}\).
+The next lemma shows that there is a small set~\(X\) of neighbourhood centres such that most of the conflicts can be attended by nodes from \(\neighb{4r+2}{G^i}{X}\). \begin{lemma} There is a set \(X \subseteq V(G^i)\) of size \(\abs{X} \leq \frac{k \ell^* s}{\epsilon}\) such that

+where \(\Gamma^i(u)\) is the set of critical tuples in \(G^i\) that are affected by \(u\) and \(\Gamma\) is the set of critical tuples in the original graph \(G\).
 Furthermore, there is an fpt algorithm computing such a set. \end{lemma}

 \begin{proof} We inductively define a sequence \(x_1, \dots, x_p \in V(G^i)\) as follows.
 For all \(j \geq 1\), we choose \(x_j \in V(G^i)\) such that \(\dist(x_j, x_{j'}) > 4r+2\) for all \(j' < j\) and, subject to this condition, \(\abs{\Gamma^i(x_j)}\) is maximum.
 If no such \(x_j\) exists, we let \(p = j-1\) and stop the construction.
 We note that for every critical tuple \(\bar{v} \in \Gamma\), there are at most \(k\) of the \(x_j\) such that \(\bar{v} \in \Gamma^i(x_j)\).
 This holds as for every entry \(v\) of \(\bar{v} \in \big(V(G^i)\big)^k\), there is at most one of the \(x_j\) in the \((2r+1)\)-neighbourhood of \(v\) by the construction of \(X\).
 Therefore,